- financial aid, including Beloit College scholarships, applies to off-campus study undertaken during the academic year;

-Use both the Off-Campus Studies Cost Sheet and the budget worksheet form to calculate the approximate costs of your program.
+Use the program website and budget worksheet form to calculate the approximate costs of your program.
 Use the Budget Worksheet to itemize your costs and submit it electronically to the Financial Aid Office (firstname.lastname@example.org).
 These figures will be used to create your off-campus study budget and will ultimately be used in determining your aid eligibility.
 It is important that you budget separately for each category (travel, insurance, books, supplies, etc).
-Please use the Off Campus Studies Cost Sheet as well as travel sites and any other resources that will help you plan.

 *The budget worksheet is intended for your personal budget planning and discussions with Financial Aid.
 The OIE does NOT need to see a copy of this form.